 There are only a few definitively known causes for kidney disease.
 Genetic conditions such as polycystic kidney disease in Persian breeds, toxins such as anti-freeze and lilies, infections and cancer are all known to cause kidney disease.
 Much of the time, the exact cause is unknown, and a number of things may be contributing to impaired kidney function, including diet.
 Low-grade persistent bacterial infection in the bloodstream, such as that which occurs with advanced dental disease, may injure the kidneys over time.
 Preventing dental disease can be an important factor in the long-term health of your cat's kidneys.
 Other conditions that can cause harm to the kidneys include hypertension

 The type of diet you feed your cat can directly affect your cat's kidneys.
 Dehydration in cats causes the kidneys to concentrate urine to try to maintain the body's water balance.
 Concentrating urine predisposes a cat to renal injury.¹ The chronic, mild dehydration that cats experience when fed dry foods exclusively can cause increased stress on the kidneys, leading ultimately to decreased kidney function.
 Also, the low magnesium content in diets designed to decrease urinary stone and crystal formation may adversely affect the kidneys over time.²

 You may have been told to feed your kidney-compromised cat a diet that has a reduced protein content.
 Should you do it?
-Recent research demonstrates that diets high in protein have no detrimental effect on the kidneys, and animals with mildly decreased kidney function do not benefit from reduced protein diets.
+Recent research demonstrates that diets high in protein have no detrimental effect on the kidneys, and animals with mildly decreased kidney function do not benefit from reduced protein diets.³

 , a condition where excess phosphorous leads to an altered calcium/phosphorous balance.
 The end result of this imbalance causes calcium to be drawn from the cat's bones and deposited into the tissues and organs, including the kidneys, further impairing their function.⁶

 fluids or in the clinic with intravenous or subcutaneous fluids.
 Good hydration is a key element in helping cats with kidney disease.
 You can tell a human with kidney disease to be sure to drink plenty of extra water, but unfortunately you can't do that with your cat.
 We have to resort to other ways to accomplish extra fluid intake.
 Increasing water intake through food or, if necessary, through fluids given under the skin, can go a long way towards decreasing the stress on the kidneys and slow the progression of the disease.

 Feline Lower Urinary Tract Disease/FLUTD

 .
 The typical prey animal for a housecat, usually a rat or mouse, consists of approximately 50 to 60% protein, 15 to 30% fat on a dry matter basis and 70 to 80% water.
 This indicates that 70 to 80% of the cat's natural instinctive diet should consist of water.⁹

 A quick search of any pet food website regarding the moisture content of most dry cat foods will tell you that they are generally only 8 to 10% moisture.
 Cats fed a dry diet exclusively are at a significant water deficit compared to cats eating a natural diet.
 They are only consuming about 12 to 15% of their ideal daily water intake in their food.
 You may think that the cat can make it up by drinking more water, but cats innately have a low thirst drive, as they evolved to eat prey consisting of so much moisture.¹⁰